Indian Graves Ridge Rock Climbing

-This is a secluded South facing area that enjoys sun all day long.
+This is a secluded East (edited) facing area that enjoys sun all day long.
 IGR is a great destination for cooler, sunnier weather.

 IGR features trad, sport, and mixed climbing on sandstone.

 From Front Royal, take 340 south towards Luray for about 23 miles.
 Before you reach Luray, stay straight on Broad Street (340 S), then take a right onto Mechanic Street.
 Mechanics Street then becomes Bixlers Ferry Rd, which you follow for about 3 miles.
 After crossing the Shenendoah, turn right onto S Page Valley Rd.

 Drive for several miles, staying on S Page Valley Rd, which will go slightly uphill.
 Look for the Indian Graves Ridge trail sign and turn left into the "parking" space.
 If you crest the hill, and then go down and see the river on your right, you've gone too far.
 There is a national forest style looking bathroom on the right side that appears to be closed in the winter.